wolfmcnally/havekidsright/content/posts/raven.md

 *Raven flies off*

 **Tortoise:** We are in Phthia.
-For a typical man Mycenae is a week’s trek away.
+For a typical man Mycenae is a week’s trek.
 Raven flies much faster than that.
 I recall you saying you wanted a race?

-**Achilles:** I would welcome it.
-And I am no typical man.
+**Achilles:** I would welcome it; and I am no typical man.

 **Tortoise:** It is said that a lie runs to the antipodes while the truth is still lacing its shoes.